St. Patrick's Day

 Is embalming required in Hawaii?

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
-Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.
+Most U.S. states give the option of embalming or refrigerating a body if burial or cremation doesn't happen within a certain time of death.

-In Hawaii, a body must usually be embalmed, cremated or buried within 30 hours after death.
-If the body is in the custody of the coroner, medical examiner, county, or county physician, the body must be embalmed, cremated, buried within 30 hours after release, or placed in refrigerated storage in a state approved hospital.
-These regulations can be found in Hawaii Department of Health Administrative Rule 11-24-4.
+• the body is in the custody of the coroner, medical examiner, county, or county physician for any purpose.
+In this case, the body must be either (1) embalmed, cremated, or buried within 30 hours after release of the body, or (2) placed in refrigerated storage in a state-approved hospital.

 In Hawaii, is a casket necessary for burial or cremation?

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.
 Additionally, if the body is being transported by a common carrier, it must be placed in a casket.
-(Hawaii Department of Health Administrative Rule 11-22-6.)
+(Hawaii Admin.
+Rule § 11-22-6.)

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.